-Prerequisite(s): CS116 or CS 120, DES 100 or DES 115 or DES 116 Credit may be received for only one of: DES 250, GAT 240.
+Prerequisite(s): CS116 or CS 120, DES 100 or DES 115 or DES 116

 This course introduces designers to the core components of modern game engines and technical design patterns for games.
 Topics include the design and implementation of character controllers, camera systems, and game state management.